Article written by

-The flowering period for both indoor and outdoor cannabis plants is generally the same, lasting between 8 and 16 weeks, depending on the plant’s genetics.
+The flowering period for indoor and outdoor cannabis plants is generally the same, lasting between eight and 16 weeks, depending on the plant’s genetics.
 Indoor plants usually have shorter vegetative periods, as plants can be forced into flowering by switching to a 12/12 cycle (12 hours light, 12 dark) within a few weeks.

 Strains That Grow the Fastest

-- Lowryder, White Ryder, Hobbit and many other ruderalis-indica crosses
+- Lowryder, White Ryder, Hobbit, and many other ruderalis-indica crosses

 - Early Girl